 After chowing down cevapi, head over to the ultimate Baklava shop nearby run by this sweet old lady.
 Her shop is called ‘Turska baklava Angela Merkel’.
 You can’t miss it – it’s the only shop with pictures of German Chancellor Angela Merkel and a baklava dedicated in her honor.
 There is also a huge posted of Turkish president Erdogan.
 I was told from my walking tour guide that she is his biggest fan and have gotten into heated arguments with Turkish tourists in the past.

-Skopje to Ohrid by bus
+Skopje to Ohrid by bus or private transport

 As this is one of the most popular routes in N. Macedonia, there is a regular bus line from Skopje to Ohrid at intervals of one hour.
 The first bus is at 5:30 am and the last one starts its trip at 7.30 pm.
 The ticket costs 9 euros if you are going one way, and if you want to get a return ticket it will cost you 14 euros.